renatalantos/Battleship-in-Python/README.md

 In this project the user plays against the computer.
 The computer generates a random row and column number, and the intersection represents a ship.

-This game has been designed with one ship only.
-It is more for the showcasing of logic, putting together code components and user input validation.
+This game has currently one ship only.
+It is more for the showcasing of programming logic, putting together code components and user input validation.
 In future, I would like to implement more ships in the game, to make it more challenging and enjoyable for users andto improve my Python skills.

 # UX